-- Huge backlog against small allocation making it difficult to reduce or close the backlog. - Increase on number of household which also need the services in areas where there are no services. - Wastewater works not big enough to cater for rapid increase of households who need to be connected.
-(Funds needed for upgrading of treatment works) - Huge sanitation backlog caused by construction of many RDP houses without VIP's or sanitation.
+- Huge backlog against small allocation making it difficult to reduce or close the backlog. - Increase on number of household which also need the services in areas where there are no services. - Wastewater with limited capacity to cater for rapid increase of households who need to be connected.
+Funds are needed for the upgrading of treatment works. - Huge sanitation backlog caused by construction of many RDP houses without VIP's or sanitation.

-4.10 Indicate FREE basic water and sanitation
+3.2.3 Indicate FREE basic water and sanitation

-4.10.1 Water
+3.2.3.1 Water

-Number of Households with access to Free Basic Water in Greater Tzaneen Municipality 1295 and number of backlogs 85475.
+Number of Households with access to Free Basic Water in Greater Tzaneen Municipality is 1295 and backlog is 85475.

-4.10.2 Sanitation
+3.2.3.2 Sanitation

-Number of Households with access to Free Basic sanitation in Greater Tzaneen Municipality 1360 and number of backlogs 86388
+Number of Households with access to Free Basic sanitation in Greater Tzaneen Municipality is 1360 and backlogs is 86388

-4.12 HIV/AIDS mainstreaming on Water and Sanitation
+3.2.3.4 HIV/AIDS mainstreaming on Water and Sanitation